claint76/inivation-docs/Advanced configurations/User_guide_-_synchronisation.md

 frame area.
 If this indication is not shown, then the clock has not been detected.

-Once you\'ve connected all devices, it\'s usually a good idea to tell the master to issue a timestamp reset so all devices have a common starting point.
+Once you've connected all devices, it's usually a good idea to tell the master to issue a timestamp reset so all devices have a common starting point.
 To do this:

--   From jAER: press \"0\" (zero) in the jAER window which controls the master;
+-   From jAER: press "0" (zero) in the jAER window which controls the master;
 -   in cAER: toggle /1/DAVIS-FX2/multiplexer/TimestampReset.

 We did an experiment using 150m of untwisted 2-conductor cable to